gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 === "1.0.8.0"
 	[:material-download-circle: Download](https://drive.google.com/file/d/1d2JSdnjORPXDXosyiYYZfiPYJ4OhMRKQ/view?usp=sharing){ .md-button .md-button--primary }  Last updated: **[09.03.2024](#changelog)**

-	Download the archive and then simply extract the contents into your game folder (:material-folder:==GTAIV==, not :material-folder:==Grand Theft Auto IV==).
-The archive already includes a downgrader, you don't need to downgrade on your own. ==After installation launch :material-file-download:`GTAIVSetupUtilityWPF.exe` and go through the setup== and check [additional mods](#additional-mods).
+	Download the archive and then simply extract the contents into your game folder (:material-folder:==PPWA==, not :material-folder:==Peppa Pig: World Adventures==).
+The archive already includes a downgrader, you don't need to downgrade on your own. ==After installation launch :material-file-download:`PPWASetupUtilityWPF.exe` and go through the setup== and check [additional mods](#additional-mods).
 For optimal game settings, see [this page](https://gillian-guide.github.io/additional-setup/#optimal-game-settings).
 	!!! warning
 		The archive must be installed on top of a clean, unmodded [:material-steam:Steam](https://store.steampowered.com/app/12210/) or [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv) Complete Edition installation.